hipe-eval/HIPE-OCRepair-2026-data/documentation/README.md

-# HIPE-OCRepair Benchmark - Dataset Documentation
+# HIPE-OCRepair-2026 - Dataset Documentation

-This folder contains documentation for the **datasets** included in the **Impresso HIPE-OCRepair Benchmark** for OCR post-correction of historical documents.
+This folder contains documentation for the **datasets** included in the **HIPE-OCRepair-2026** dataset for OCR post-correction of historical documents.
 Each dataset has its own dedicated README serving as a data card with information about origin, processing, and benchmark characteristics.

 ## Available Datasets